bokeh/bokeh/README.md

  * gevent
  * gevent-websocket

-For older prototype interactive GGplot functionality, the [Chaco](https://github.com/enthought/chaco) plotting library is also required.
+For an older rich-client prototype of some interactive GGplot functionality, the [Chaco](https://github.com/enthought/chaco) plotting library is also required.

 Although Bokeh only uses Numpy natively, it can also take advantage of